Executive team

 -

-Prior to joining the Agency, Mr. Hubbard was Director General of the Petroleum Resources Branch with Natural Resources Canada.
-In this role, he was responsible for Canada's oil and gas policy, including overseeing the development and implementation of Canada's pipeline safety and offshore oil and gas regulatory regimes.
+Prior to joining IAAC in 2018, Terence was Director General of the Petroleum Resources Branch with Natural Resources Canada.
+In this role, he had responsibility for Canada's oil and gas policy, including overseeing the development and implementation of Canada's pipeline safety and offshore oil and gas regulatory regimes as well as serving as Canada's representative on the Governing Board of the International Energy Agency.

-Mr. Hubbard graduated of the University of Saskatchewan where he obtained both his Bachelor and Master of Arts degrees in economics.
+He is a graduate of the University of Saskatchewan where he obtained both his Bachelor and Master of Arts degrees in economics and now lives in Ottawa.

 -